USAJOBS/help-center/how-to/account/password/forgotten-security-questions.md

 tags: [password, reset, tips, security, questions, support-password]
 ---

-If you’ve forgotten your secret questions and are trying to reset your password, click on the **Have USAJOBS send you a link to reset your password**.
-We will send you an email, to the email address associated with your USAJOBS account.
-The email will have a link to reset your password.
+If you’ve forgotten your secret questions, please contact the USAJOBS Support Desk:

+1. Fill out the **Contact Us** form at the bottom of the page.
+2. Select the **Sign In/Password** as the Topic.
+3. Provide a current email address that you can access in the **Question/Comment** box.
+Include other information associated with your account including your username, mailing address, or phone number(s).
+4. Click **Send**.

+We'll get back to you within one business day, once you submit the form.
+If you don’t hear back from us after one business day, check your email SPAM or junk folder.